Helping people to deal with relationship problems or marriage trouble is what I do for a living.

 It is very important that your needs, and the needs of your partner, are met in a helpful way.
 Just as many problems can be caused by selfish, manipulative or controlling behaviour as by being a victim, a doormat or a pushover.

 Don't worry - I am not criticising at all - we are all within that scale somewhere and learning to balance our own needs with those of our loved ones is a life-long journey!

-It is helpful to start by honouring how you have ‘survived’ so far, and trusting that you have within you all of the resources you need to transform your world, including your relationship or marriage.
+It's helpful to start by honouring how you've 'survived' so far, and trusting that you have within you all of the resources you need to transform your world, including your relationship or marriage.
 I know you can - I believe in you!

 (To learn more about the human givens - see link further down)

 Whenever you think people are withholding from you - praise, appreciation, assistance, loving care, and so on - give it to them.
 You don't have it?
 Act as if you have it and it will come.
 Then, soon after you start giving, you will start receiving.
 You cannot receive what you don't give.

 It's unrealistic to expect all of your needs to be met in your relationship or marriage.
 Being overly dependent on each other often leads to relationship or marriage problems too.
 Please note: if you feel that your needs aren't being met this is a warning sign - not a 'green light' for infidelity!

 Unrealistic expectations can lead to disappointment and resentment.
 However your view of precisely what is classed as 'realistic' is likely to be different from mine and from your partner's.
 Therein lies the problem as well as the solution.